TuckerBMorgan/poro/README.md

-# Hermes
+# Poro

-Hermes is a simple toy neural network library implemented in Rust.
+Poro is a simple toy neural network library implemented in Rust.
 It is designed for educational purposes and provides basic functionality to create, train, and evaluate neural networks.
 This library is not intended for production use but serves as a learning tool for those interested in understanding the fundamentals of neural networks and their implementation.

 ## Features